PrajaktaSelukar/NetflixGPT/netflix-gpt/README.md

 - Bug fixes: Sign up user display Name and profile pic update
 - Bug Fix: If user is not logged in, redirect /browse to login page If user is logged in, redirect /login page to /browse page
-- unsubscribed to the onAuthStateChange callback to make sure there aren't lots of event listeners attached in the browser
+- unsubscribed to the onAuthStateChange callback to make sure there aren't lots of event listeners attached in the browser whenever useEffect of Header is called. => clean the useEffect
-- Add hard-coded values to the constants file -Register TMDB API and create an and get access token
+- Add hard-coded values to the constants file
+- Register TMDB API and create an and get access token
-- Get data from TMDB now playing movies list API
+- Get data from TMDB now playing movies list API and put it into redux store
 - Making custom hooks: makes the code more testable, modular, more readable, promotes separation of concerns
 - Update Store with Movies
 - Planning for main and Secondary Container